AJ loves pushing buttons and boundaries. "You probably can't/shouldn't do that," is a clear notice to him that there are things to be explored.

 In 1999, Cathy was hired as the first Webmaster for the City of Littleton.
 She designed and built, and then rebuilt the city’s web site four times in the next 12 years using the now practically illegal code combo of ASP/VBscript and an Access database.
 In 2012, Cathy and a committee of city staff designed and launched a CMS-based site, and in 2016 she launched an updated redesign of the site.
 She designed, built and now manages four other minor public sites for the city using WordPress.

-Cynthia has two decades of software experience in content management and digital asset management, including work with federal and local government customers.
-In 2015 she worked with Code for America on defining the requirements for a services focused CMS for local governments, and was gratified to work with OpenCities to actualize those requirements and bring their well tested product to the US.
-She is eager to share the most recent learnings on implementing transformative digital services via her work with the City of Grand Rapids, MI and others.
+Cynthia believes that providing digital services via municipal websites is key to improving people's trust in government.
+She has two decades of experience in content management and digital asset management, including work with federal and local government customers.
+In 2015 she helped Code for America define the business and product requirements for a services focused CMS for local governments, and for the past two years has worked with OpenCities to actualize those requirements and bring this well tested product to US municipalities.

 A senior executive and technology professional, Dan Sullivan is a Digital Accessibility subject matter expert.
 Versed in the range of topics critical to achieving conformance with ADA-related digital accessibility requirements, Dan possesses an in-depth understanding of the nuances of both technology and business standpoint of working with third-party platforms to ensure websites achieve conformance and remain accessible.
 A member of the executive management team of AudioEye, Dan joined the company from Monster.com in 2015.